-There were 13 formal Board meetings during the year ended 30 June 2021.
-Two of those meetings were special meetings of the Board to discuss the prosecution of the Company under the Health and Safety at Work Act 2015 in relation to the Whakaari/White Island eruption.
-One special meeting was held to discuss quarterly reporting.
+There were 12 formal Board meetings during the year ended 30 June 2022.
+Five of those meetings were special meetings of the Board.
+Two of those meetings were to discuss the prosecution of the Company under the Health and Safety at Work Act 2015 in relation to the Whakaari/White Island eruption.
+One special meeting was held to discuss GNS Science's safety management plan to return to Whakaari/White Island to restore monitoring equipment.
+One special meeting was held to discuss the Annual Financial Statements and another special meeting was held to discuss GNS Science's budget 2022/23 and Statement of Corporate intent.